Skip Main Navigation

 If you are in grades 9-12 and you'd like to get a jump on your college education, Mt.
 San Jacinto College can provide you the opportunity to begin your college education while still enrolled in high school.

-Meet with a counselor at your high school for course selection and to review the process for requesting classes in DualEnroll.com.
+Meet with your high school counselor for course selection and to review the process for requesting classes in DualEnroll.com.

-As a high school student you will be required to utilize at least three different software programs.
+As a high school student you will be required to utilize at least 3 different software programs.
 They are:

-- CCCapply to Apply for Admissions (step 2 below)
+1. CCCApply to Apply for Admissions (Step 2 below)

-- MyMSJC Self Service to register for classes, view petition statuses, pay fees, order transcripts, etc (steps 3, 4, 6, 7, and 8, below)
+2. MyMSJC Self-Service to register for classes, view petition statuses, pay fees, etc. (follow all steps below)

-- DualEnroll.com to submit your high school student class request (step 5 below)
+3. DualEnroll.com to submit your high school student class request (Step 5 below)

 Start your CCCApply application